-- Click the Start button and See in the Shutdown menu the Hibernate option is available or not, If Hibernate option is not available you need to do few more steps.
+- Click the Start button and See in the Shutdown menu whether the Hibernate option is available or not, If Hibernate option is not available you need to do a few more steps.

 - Click on the Start button and type Power Options in the search box.
 After this click on Power Options as shown in the screenshot below